 Today was more of a rest day for us and we just went around the town, did a bit of souvenir shopping, taking pictures of the Halloween decorations etc.

-Gerald knew that we desperately wanted to spot a Silver Fox and he offered to take us around.
+Gerald knew that we wanted to see a Silver Fox and he offered to take us around.
 We gladly accepted his offer and he drove us to the outskirts of the town and after much effort, finally encountered a Red Fox, but a Silver Fox eluded us.

 02 Nov 2015 : Day 10